-The outcome of the analyzed data showed that adequate supply of material resources greatly influenced students' academic performance in.
+The outcome of the analyzed data showed that adequate supply of material resources greatly influenced students' academic performance in English.
 On the basis of the findings of this study, it is recommended that one way is to increase the provision o adequate and appropriate learning resources for the teaching of the subject.

-Another way to improve the achievements of students is to provide more qualified teachers in the secondary schools to teach the subjects.
+Another way to improve the achievements of students in English is to provide more qualified teachers in the primary schools to teach the subject.

-Bearing in mind the importance of learning resources to teaching and learning, adequate instructional aid should be provided for the teaching skills in order to increase students' performance in the subjects.
+Bearing in mind the importance of learning resources to teaching and learning, adequate instructional aid should be provided for the teaching English in order to increase students' performance in the subject.
 Both material or learning resources and achievement are intimately related.